 About this topic

-This topic is intended for the developers and administrators of ACK Pro clusters.
-This topic lists suggestions on planning and using large ACK clusters.
+This topic is intended for the developers and administrators of ACK Pro clusters, offering general recommendations for planning and operating large-scale ACK clusters.
 Your actual cluster environment and business requirements shall prevail.

 The shared responsibility model defines that ACK clusters are responsible for the default security of control plane components (including Kubernetes control plane components and etcd) and Alibaba Cloud infrastructure related to cluster Services.
 You are responsible for the security of applications deployed on the cloud and the security configuration and updates of cloud resources.
 For more information, see Shared responsibility model.